 People over 60

-People with a more demanding magnesium need due to drugs/alcohol consumption or stress
+Those who have higher magnesium requirements due to drugs/alcohol consumption or stress

-Cells age faster without magnesium: An american study found that cells ageing process accelerates facing a magnesium deficiency.
-For this reason, a chronic magnesium deficiency can increase the risk of suffering diseases related to ageing like diabetes, cardiovascular disorders and osteoporosis, just like David Killilea stated in Burne Ames report of the University of California, Berkeley.
+Cells age faster without magnesium: An american study found that the cells aging process accelerates when there is a magnesium deficiency.
+For this reason, a chronic magnesium deficiency can increase the risk of suffering diseases related to aging like diabetes, cardiovascular disorders, and osteoporosis, just like David Killilea stated in Burne Ames report of the University of California, Berkeley.

-Magnesium reduces cramps during pregnancy: The english study Magpie has shown that the regular treatment with magnesium during pregnancy can significantly reduce the risk of suffering dangerous eclampsia.
+Magnesium reduces cramps during pregnancy: The English study "Magpie" has shown that the regular treatment with magnesium during pregnancy can significantly reduce the risk of suffering from dangerous eclampsia.

-There are many types of magnesium supplements on the market.
+There are many types of magnesium supplements in the market.
 They are all combinations of this mineral with another substance, usually a salt.

-Each salt will provide a different dose of the mineral elemental, ie it will have its own bioavailability rate.
-The dose of magnesium and its bioavailability is key in the efficacy of the supplement.
+Each salt will provide a different intake of the elemental mineral, which means that it will have its own bioavailability rate.
+The intake of magnesium and its bioavailability are key to determine the efficiency of the supplement.

-If you are thinking which magnesium to buy, the best option is magnesium glycinate.
+If you are thinking about buying magnesium, the best choice is magnesium glycinate.

-Magnesium glycinate mixes magnesium together with glycine (a nonessential amino acid), resulting in one of the most bioavailable and absorbable forms of magnesium.
-This form is also the least damaging to the stomach and does not produce a laxative effect.
+Magnesium glycinate mixes magnesium and glycine (a non-essential amino acid), which results in one of the most bioavailable and absorbable forms of magnesium.
+This is also the least harmful form for the stomach and does not produce a laxative effect.

-The price of magnesium in the form of supplementation is quite affordable, being around 15 euros.
+The price of magnesium in the form of supplementation is quite affordable, around 15 euros approximately.